EOSIO/eos/README.md

 #### Importing

-`wallet import` accepts a private key as the first positional argument.
-The private key used to important needs to be for the `active` permission of the account you wish to import.
+`wallet import` accepts a private key as the first positional argument, the private key imported should be for the **active** permission of the account you wish to import.

 ```bash
 ./eosc wallet import 5XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-The `bob` account is now imported into your wallet
+The **bob** account is now imported into your wallet

 ### Contracts